SSWConsulting/SSW.Rules.Content/rules/meetings-do-you-go-to-meetings-prepared/rule.md

 Where is the main outlet?
 :::
 ::: bad
-**Figure: Bad examples - You should already know the answers to these questions by visiting their website**
+**Figure: Bad example - You should already know the answers to these questions by visiting their website**
 :::

 ::: greybox